Fibre-reinforced plastic: History

 Ray Greene of Owens Corning is credited with producing the first composite boat in 1937, but did not proceed further at the time due to the brittle nature of the plastic used.
-In 1939 Russia was reported to have constructed a passenger boat of plastic materials, and the United States a fuselage and wings of an aircraft.
+In 1939, Russia was reported to have constructed a passenger boat of plastic materials, and the United States a fuselage and wings of an aircraft.
 The first car to have a fibre-glass body was the 1946 Stout Scarab.
 Only one of this model was built.
 The Ford prototype of 1941 could have been the first plastic car, but there is some uncertainty around the materials used as it was destroyed shortly afterwards.

 The first fibre-reinforced plastic plane was either the Fairchild F-46, first flown on 12 May 1937, or the Californian built Bennett Plastic Plane.
 A fibreglass fuselage was used on a modified Vultee BT-13A designated the XBT-16 based at Wright Field in late 1942.
 In 1943, further experiments were undertaken building structural aircraft parts from composite materials resulting in the first plane, a Vultee BT-15, with a GFRP fuselage, designated the XBT-19, being flown in 1944.
 A significant development in the tooling for GFRP components had been made by Republic Aviation Corporation in 1943.

-Carbon fibre production began in the late 1950s and was used, though not widely, in British industry beginning in the early 1960s.
+Carbon fibre production began in the late 1950s and was used, though not widely in British industry until the early 1960s.
 Aramid fibres were being produced around this time also, appearing first under the trade name Nomex by DuPont.
 Today, each of these fibres is used widely in industry for any applications that require plastics with specific strength or elastic qualities.
 Glass fibres are the most common across all industries, although carbon-fibre and carbon-fibre-aramid composites are widely found in aerospace, automotive and sporting good applications.
 These three (glass, carbon, and aramid) continue to be the important categories of fibre used in FRP.

-Global polymer production on the scale present today began in the mid 20th century, when low material and productions costs, new production technologies and new product categories combined to make polymer production economical.
-The industry finally matured in the late 1970s when world polymer production surpassed that of steel, making polymers the ubiquitous material that they are today.
+Global polymer production on the scale present today began in the mid 20th century, when low material and productions costs, new production technologies and new product categories, combined to make polymer production economical.
+The industry finally matured in the late 1970s, when world polymer production surpassed that of steel, making polymers the ubiquitous material that they are today.
 Fibre-reinforced plastics have been a significant aspect of this industry from the beginning.